 Study findings suggested that participation in the interlock program reduced the risk of alcohol-related charges for participants during the program.
 In terms of general deterrence, results revealed a temporary decrease in the number of alcohol-related charges and convictions in the first and seventh months respectively following the implementation of the program.
 Overall, evidence suggests that the program was better at preventing harm due to alcohol-impaired driving than the alternative of not using alcohol interlocks.

-Nova Scotia Department of Transportation and Infrastructure Renewal
+Sponsored by the Nova Scotia Department of Transportation and Infrastructure Renewal